nikked/hy_dl_wet_llamas/README.md

 ### data_preprocess.py

-> There seems to be a bug at this scripts since only 299773 are retrieved at the moment.

-The only working component at the moment is `data_preprocess`.
-This script creates a super large `reuters.json` file which by default is in the `train/` directory.
+`data_preprocess` fetches the `reuters.zip` from cs.helsinki server and makes a huge JSON dump from xml-files found from `reuters.zip`.
+The dump is by default is in the `train/` directory.
 Please see what the JSON file output look likes by opening `reuters_sample.json`

 More specifically the `data_preprocess.py`:
 1. Fetches the Reuters articles from `https://www.cs.helsinki.fi/u/jgpyykko/`